nhofman/dualSeq_pipe/README.md

 #### 1. Data file (--data):

 A comma- or tab-separated file that describes all input data.
 The samples are listed line by line.
+In case of uninfected samples no virus genome and annotation are specified.

 - **name**: unique sample name
 - **reads**: path to file containing reads; *if single reads*